Golden Ball Tavern

 The Golden Ball Tavern is a historic tavern, now a museum, located in Weston, Massachusetts.
 Built in 1768, it is one of the town's finest examples of Late Georgian architecture.
-It also played a pivotal role in local activities during the American Revolution, due to its Loyalist tavern keeper.
+It also played a pivotal role in local activities during the American Revolution, due to its Loyalist tavern keeper, Isaac Jones.
 The tavern was listed on the National Register of Historic Places in 1972, and was included in Weston's Boston Post Road Historic District in 1983.

 Description

 The Golden Ball Tavern stands on the south side of Boston Post Road, near the center of Weston, just east of its junction with Golden Ball Lane.
 It is a two-story wood frame structure, its main section covered by a hip roof and finished in wooden clapboards.
 A two-story ell, likely an older house, extends to one side, and a single-story ell to the other.
 The main entrance is at the center of a five-bay facade, flanked by simple pilasters and topped by a modillioned cornice.
 The property also has a barn that is believed to date to the main house's construction.